Tokitenkū Yoshiaki: Fighting style

 When Tokitenkū began his sumo career he weighed around 113 kg, but he gained weight steadily and reached about 150 kg, average for the top division.
 He favoured a migi-yotsu grip on the mawashi, with his left hand outside and right hand inside his opponent's arms.
 His most common winning technique was yori-kiri, or force out, although he also relied on pull-down techniques such as hataki-komi and hiki-otoshi.
 He was fond of throwing moves (nage).
 He was very adept at using tripping techniques which he had gained from his experience in judo, winning 17 career bouts by uchigake (inside leg trip).

-He was known for attempting the pulling inside ankle sweep ketaguri at the tachi-ai or initial charge, which he successfully used nineteen time in his career.
+He was known for attempting the pulling inside ankle sweep ketaguri at the tachi-ai or initial charge, which he successfully used nineteen times in his career.
 He also used the extremely rare trip nimaigeri (ankle kicking twist down) on fourteen occasions, although he was not credited with the technique in the top division until May 2011 in a win over Shōtenrō.